 - 2. The faculty and administration of NJMS are dedicated to helping all students successfully complete each academic year.
 Towards this end, students who experience difficulty early in a given semester will be invited to meet with a team consisting of Student Affairs and Center for Academic Success and Enrichment staff members who will apprise them of the available support services.
 All courses and clerkships must be completed in accordance with the advancement and promotion rules for each year.
-In addition to the successful completion of coursework/clerkships in years 1 through 4, each student must successfully pass USMLE Step 1, Step 2 CK, Step 2 CS and the NJMS Graduation OSCE.
+In addition to the successful completion of coursework/clerkships in years 1 through 4, each student must successfully pass USMLE Step 1, Step 2 CK, and Step 2 CS.
 Questions about degree requirements should be referred to the Office of the Registrar. - 3.
 Services available to students in academic difficulty include tutoring and counseling; review classes and individual sessions with faculty members may be arranged at the mutual agreement of students and faculty members.
 Students not meeting the standards of satisfactory academic progress or whose good standing is at risk due to course failures or incomplete grades cannot participate in first or second year credit-earning electives.
 Students should be familiar with the NJMS Policy: Good Standing and Participation in Academic and Extracurricular Activities. - 4.
 Candidates for the degree of Doctor of Medicine must exhibit the requisite knowledge and skills to complete the prescribed course of study.
 In addition, they must also possess personal qualifications and attributes deemed necessary to perform the duties of the medical profession.
 Specifically, all candidates are expected to exhibit unimpaired judgment and behavior consistent with the responsibilities of the medical profession.
 Accordingly, the school reserves the right to dismiss a student for either academic or non-academic reasons and will therefore consider such factors as professionalism, honesty, ethical conduct, and responsibility to duty in the evaluation of its students.
-Students are responsible for familiarizing themselves with all pertinent NJMS, RBHS, and University policies. - D. Year 1, Phase 1 Advancement and Promotions Policy - 1.
-The academic performance of students will be routinely reviewed by the Committee on Student Affairs throughout Year 1, Phase 1 of the curriculum.
-Year 1, Phase 1 includes the following coursework: - a.
-Foundations of Body Systems - b.
-Musculoskeletal and Integumentary Systems - c.
-Cardiovascular System - d.
-Pulmonary System - e.
-Renal System - f.
-Health Equity and Social Justice
+Students are responsible for familiarizing themselves with all pertinent NJMS, RBHS, and University policies. - D. Year 1, Phase 1 Advancement and Promotions Policy - The academic performance of students will be routinely reviewed by the Committee on Student Affairs throughout Year 1, Phase 1 of the curriculum.
+Year 1, Phase 1 includes the following: